johndoyle/BeerSmith-mcp-server/README.md

 2. **macOS Only**: Currently only supports macOS BeerSmith installations
 3. **BeerSmith 3**: Tested with BeerSmith 3 format
 4. **No Real-Time Sync**: Changes in BeerSmith require server restart to reflect
+5. **Ingredient Variations**: Fuzzy matching may not be perfect for all ingredient name variations

 ## Future Enhancements